dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-contracts.md

 Select the adapter-specific tab for more information on [constraint](/reference/resource-properties/constraints) support across platforms.
 Constraints fall into three categories based on support and platform enforcement:

 - **Supported and enforced** &mdash; The model won't build if it violates the constraint.
 - **Supported and not enforced** &mdash; The platform supports specifying the type of constraint, but a model can still build even if building the model violates the constraint.
 This constraint exists for metadata purposes only.
-Enforcement is more common for transactional databases, unlike cloud data warehouses.
+This approach is more typical in cloud data warehouses than in transactional databases, where strict rule enforcement is more common.
 - **Not supported and not enforced** &mdash; You can't specify the type of constraint for the platform.